-- The Lennox State Preschool offers classes for children ages 3 and 4 year olds, as of September 2, if income eligible.
+- The Lennox State Preschool offers classes for children ages 3 and 4 year olds, if income eligible.

 - Enrollment priority is given to 4 year-olds Lennox Residents.